 All told, Plimpton authored more than fifteen books, including Paper Lion, Out of My League, and The Bogey Man.
-He also appeared in more than thirty films, including Lawrence of Arabia, Rio Robo, and Good Will Hunting.
-Plimpton was made an officier of the L’Ordre des Artes et des Lettres and a chevalier of the Legion d’honneur, and was elected a member of the American Academy of Arts and Letters in 2002.
+He also appeared in more than thirty films, including Lawrence of Arabia, Rio Lobo, and Good Will Hunting.
+Plimpton was made an officier of L’Ordre des Arts et des Lettres and a chevalier of the Legion d’honneur, and was elected a member of the American Academy of Arts and Letters.

 William Pène du Bois was the Paris Review art editor from 1953 to 1960.
-He designed the Paris Review logo, a depiction of the Hadada bird, that graced the magazine’s cover from its first to its twenty-seventh issue, and again from issue 174 to 193.
-His illustration of La Place de la Concorde now appears as the magazine’s frontispiece.
+He designed the Paris Review logo, a depiction of the hadada bird, that graced the magazine’s cover from its first issue to its twenty-seventh, and again from issue 174 to issue 193.
+His illustration of the Place de la Concorde now appears as the magazine’s frontispiece.

 Pène du Bois is best remembered for authoring and illustrating The Twenty-One Balloons, winner of the Newbery Medal in 1948.
 He also illustrated books by Jules Verne, Isaac Bashevis Singer, Rumer Godden, Claire Huchet Bishop, and John Steinbeck, among many others.
 He won Caldecott Honors in 1952 for Bear Party and in 1957 for Lion.

-Since then, Peter Matthiessen has published more than thirty books, including his most well-known novels, At Play in the Fields of the Lord and Far Tortuga, and his travel journal, The Snow Leopard.
-He is a two-time National Book Award winner and was elected to the American Academy of Arts and Letters in 1974.
-He currently serves on The Paris Review’s board of directors.
+Peter Matthiessen published more than thirty books, including his most well-known novels, At Play in the Fields of the Lord (1965) and Far Tortuga (1975), and his travel journal, The Snow Leopard (1978).
+He was a two-time National Book Award winner and was elected to the American Academy of Arts and Letters in 1974.
+He served on The Paris Review’s board of directors and died in 2014.